allennrbc/Software-Tools-Spring-2024/README.md

 ### Additional Data
 We used additional data provided by the Bureau of Labor Statistics, Federal Reserve Economic Data (FRED), and KFF (an independent provider of health policy research, polling, and journalism) to asses the impact of policies.
 Information on the variables used and results are provided below.
 No manual calculations were used with this data.

-# CH asking is KFF Kaiser Family Foundation?
-Kind of - It was previously the Kaiser Family Foundation but has changed its name to KFF.
-IT is an information organization now and is not affiliated with Kaiser Permanente and is not a foundation.
-More information can be found here https://www.kff.org/about-us/ under "Why We're Called KFF"

 ## Data Analytics
 If an industry has a higher proportion of part time vs. full-time laborers, then they will probably demonstrate a higher proportion of involuntary part time workers, which doesn't provide a meaningful insight.
 To confirm whether retail has a higher rate of part time workers, we examined the percentage of involuntary part time workers as a percentage of total part time workers rather than as a percentage of total workers in an industry.
 Our approach gave us a measure of involuntary part time work relative to total part time workers.
 This compared the "could only find" crowd to the entire "seasonal, vacation, school, sniffles, family care, don't feel like it" crowd across all industries.